Resources for Book Writers

 Plotting Your Novel: Five Fabulous Tips!
 These fabulous tips come from: improvisational theater, European fairy tales, a four-pronged schematic, and the Institute for Literature.
 Because novelists need all the help we can get!….

-Resources for writers from around the web
+Resources for book writers from around the web

 To create this list, I went spinning out into the wide world of writers and brought back these links to tools, communities, and opportunities.
 Follow some links and discover some new avenues for your writing and yourself.